DrMixxer/FearGen/README.md

 # User Guide

+## Startup
 `1.
 First download the latest verison of python from https://www.python.org/downloads/`

 `2.
 Download the latest release of FearGen and check the compatibility sheet below to check if its compatible with your machine`

 `3.
 Once youve installed FearGen extract the ZIP then run the installlibs.bat then start.bat(you may need to run as administrator sometimes)`

+## How to generate serial keys
+`1.
+Add a prefix(First for letters/numbers of the serial key so like your brand name`

+`2.
+Set the ammount of serial keys to be generated `

+`3.
+Set the path to where the file will generate `

+`4.
+Enjoy! `

 # Compatibility